AcoustiFeet Vibration-absorbing Low Profile Silicone Feet

-ACF3007 - Four soft silicone anti-vibration PC case feet designed to absorb vibrations from PC cases and similar vibrating enclosures.
+ACF3007 - Four silicone anti-vibration PC case feet designed to absorb vibrations from PC cases and similar vibrating enclosures.

-Acousti Products have designed a unique pack of four self-adhesive silicone feet available in four different softnesses (to support different weights).
+Acousti Products have designed a unique pack of four self-adhesive silicone feet available in different softnesses (to support different weights).
 These feet are designed to decouple a PC case from the floor or other hard resting surface by absorbing vibrational energy, and therefore helping to minimise noise generation caused by vibrations.

 A little extreme?
 Well, yes, perhaps: but even with very quiet PCs it is vibration that becomes the most significant culprit/contributor to noise generation.
 So these case feet have been developed to try and minimise vibrations in the pursuit of 'ultimate noise reduction'.
 We hope you enjoy the difference!